MXWest/GettingToKnowK8s/.github/README.md

 > from outside the Kubernetes virtual network, you have to expose the
 > Pod as a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

-`kubectl expose deployment hello-node --type=LoadBalancer`
+`kubectl expose deployment hello-node --type=LoadBalancer --port 8080`

 ### 5. Expose your App
 > The `--type=LoadBalancer` flag indicates that you want to expose your